 Janet joined Fashion and Compassion after an extensive career leading operational teams in retail, financial services, and telecommunications.
 She is passionate about leading and helping others, and in finding ways to improve the world around her.
 She is the resident “organizer” and is known around here for her color-coded wall calendar to help us all keep things straight!
 Janet has been involved in many endeavors to serve her community through her church and other non-profit organizations over the years.
 She is a “glass half full” person who hasn’t met a problem she can’t solve.
 She and her husband, Ryan have 2 daughters, 2 sons-in-law, 2 granddaughters, and 2 grand-dogs!

-Emily began volunteering with Fashion & Compassion after returning from 4 years of international travel and mission work.
-Her sweet spirit, genuine love for the Artisans and desire to see them flourish makes her the perfect fit for this role.
-Emily served with Adventures in Mission in the Philippines for 4 years as the Operations Supervisor including working as a Case Manager for up to 100 women, many who were survivors of sex-trafficking.
-She also participated in the World Race where she served in 11 countries in 1 year.
-She loves Christmas, decorating and we know who to call when we have a fun DIY project on hand.
+Emily began volunteering with Fashion and Compassion shortly after returning from several years of international travel and mission work.
+Her sweet spirit, genuine love for this incredible community of Artisans, and a deep desire to see them flourish make her the perfect fit for this role.
+As the Artisan Empowerment Coordinator Emily’s calling is to celebrate and champion women as they step into their next seasons.
+Emily attended UNC Wilmington before traveling across the globe with Adventures in Missions where she landed in the Philippines for 3 years as the Operations Supervisor of an international discipleship base, including a Case Manager for up to 75 women who were at risk of or survivors of sex-trafficking.
+She loves Christmas, creating spaces of beauty and welcome, and we know who to call when we have a fun DIY project on hand.

-There are few things Alexis loves more than coffee and that’s women’s empowerment and the Gospel.
-She grew up in Winston-Salem and graduated from NC State in 2015 with a degree in Brand Management & Marketing from the College of Textiles.
-By the time she had graduated she knew without a doubt the Lord had a plan for her to leverage her degree and passions for women’s empowerment for His name’s sake.
+There are few things Alexis loves more than coffee and that’s women’s empowerment & the Gospel.
+She graduated from NC State in 2015 with a degree in Brand Management & Marketing from the Wilson College of Textiles.
+By the time she graduated she knew without a doubt the Lord had a plan for her to leverage her degree and passions for women’s empowerment for His name’s sake.
 Fast-forward to 2017 where her convictions and passions lead her to an accessories company in Kathmandu, Nepal where she became the operations queen!
-To her, running operations means she is better able to equip women with the tools they need, so that they may be able to accomplish their goals and discover their worth.
-Today you can find her fine-tuning our processes, planning production, tackling the inventory room, and solving whatever puzzles may come her way; but not before her first cup of coffee.
+To her, running operations means she is better able to equip women with the tools they need, so that they may be able to accomplish their goals and re-discover their worth.
+Today you can find her fine-tuning our processes, getting lost in website code, tackling the inventory room, and solving whatever puzzles may come her way; but not before her first cup of coffee.

 Emma is originally from New York State but found a home in the Carolinas in 2015.
 She met her husband Kevin shortly thereafter and they were married 365 days after their first date.
 Emma left the hotel-events world just before turning thirty to devote more time to her church and family.
 That decision allowed her to be available when God called her into outreach.
 She formed relationships with local Charlotte organizations which led to her first non-profit/ministry position.
 Working closely with the city's homeless and vulnerable population inspired Emma to learn more about the struggles they face and how she can help ignite change in the community.
 When she's not wielding the justice spear, you can likely find her meandering through the grocery store isles dreaming up her next meal, or putting her collection of random knowledge to good use at a trivia night.